 or prostate surgery or radiation are not good candidates for ESWT.
 Men with implanted defibrillators or pacemakers may be at an increased risk for side effects from ESWT.

 As with all medical treatments, results will

 vary.
 Some men may have dramatic

-improvement in their erectile function and others may have no benefit at all.
+improvement in their erectile function after shockwave therapy and others may have no benefit at all.

-and exciting modalities of treatment for ED in a very long time.
+and most exciting methods of treatment for ED in a very long time.